 - Management.
 Local examples.

-- (Tallinn) European development in Estonian schools.
-Advance of digitalisation.
-PISA and other international surveys.
-Erasmus+ mobilities.
+- (Tallinn) European development in Estonian schools, the most digitalized country, PISA and other international research.

 Methodology of the courses

 - Information.
 A general introduction on each of the topics.

 - Observation.
 Participants observe teaching, studying and learning processes in classrooms in small groups or individually.

 - Sharing.
 Participants share experiences and expertise on the topic in group and plenary sessions.